kalliope-project/kalliope/Docs/contributing/contribute_tts.md

 1. The TTS __must__ implements a method _say(self, words) which must run call a method coming from the mother Class self.generate_and_play(words, callback).
 1. Implement a callback in a separate method to run the audio.
 This callback is in charge to get the sound and save it on the disk.
 You can use our lib "FileManager.write_in_file(file_path, content)"
-1. It also must define the attribute self.file_path with the path to this audio file.
+1. The module must use `self.file_path` from the mother class to know the full path where to save the generated audio file.
+The file path is handled by the core in order to allow caching.
+1. The generated audio file must be supported by Mplayer.
+Try to play a generated file with `mplayer /path/to/the/generated_audio_file`

 ## Code example